ax-le/BarMusComp/README.md

 This code was developed with Python 3.8.5, and some external libraries detailed in dependencies.txt.
 They should be installed automatically if this project is downloaded using pip.

-## Example Notebook ##
+## Tutorial Notebook ##

-An example notebook is available in the folder "Notebooks", and presents the song 'Come Together' with different features.
+3 tutorial notebooks are available in the folder "Notebooks", and present the different compression methods on the song 'Come Together'.

 ## Credits ##